Atulit-Singh/AI-PUBLIC-SPEAKING-COACH/README.md

 └── requirements.txt          # Python dependencies
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Implement your enhancement
-4. Add tests and documentation
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review the troubleshooting guide

 ## Future Roadmap